 Unpublished collections includes personal, organisational or business material, pictorial material, oral history tapes, films and memorabilia.
 This material is largely acquired through donation.
 Prospective donors are encouraged to seek advice form staff to establish the significance of their items and whether the appropriate repository if the State Library or another agency.

 The State Library receives, catalogues and houses material received on legal deposit.
-All items received by the Library under legal deposit are listed in Mortlock miscellany which is available on the Library website.
-Should the Library require additional copies of an item received on legal deposit, then these additional copies are purchased.
+Should the Library require additional copies of an item received on legal deposit, then these additional copies are usually purchased.
 When a published item has not been received, the Library can claim the publication from the publisher.
 This ensures that the collecting of recent South Australian publications is as complete as possible and reminds publishers of the requirements of legal deposit.

 Lodging material and/or enquiries about legal deposit at the State Library of South Australia: